apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 >       - task data [template](https://github.com/apache/incubator-devlake/blob/main/generator/template/plugin/tasks/task_data.go-template)
 >       - api client [template](https://github.com/apache/incubator-devlake/blob/main/generator/template/plugin/tasks/task_data_with_api_client.go-template)

 Don't worry if you cannot figure out what these concepts mean immediately.
 We'll explain them one by one later.

-DevLake provides a generator to create a plugin conveniently.
+Apache DevLake provides a generator to create a plugin conveniently.
 Let's scaffold our new plugin by running `go run generator/main.go create-plugin icla`, which would ask for `with_api_client` and `Endpoint`.

 * `with_api_client` is used for choosing if we need to request HTTP APIs by api_client.
 * `Endpoint` use in which site we will request, in our case, it should be `https://people.apache.org/`.

 ![](https://i.imgur.com/itzlFg7.png)

-Now we have three files in our plugin. `api_client.go` and `task_data.go` are in subfolder `tasks/`.
+Now we have three files in our plugin. `api_client.go` and `task_data.go` are in the subfolder `tasks/`.
 ![plugin files](https://i.imgur.com/zon5waf.png)

 Have a try to run this plugin by function `main` in `plugin_main.go`.
-When you see result like this:
+When you see results like this:
 ```
 $go run plugins/icla/plugin_main.go
 [2022-06-02 18:07:30]  INFO failed to create dir logs: mkdir logs: file exists